 NAME VALUE Unit

-Ancillary materials 0.19 kg
+Ancillary materials 0.24 kg

 Net freshwater consumption specified by water source and fate (amount evaporated, amount disposed to sewer) - m 3

 Other resources - kg

 Electricity consumption - kWh

-Other energy carriers 2.39 MJ
+Other energy carriers 1.20 MJ

-Product loss per functional unit 0.47 kg
+Product loss per functional unit 0.38 kg

-Waste materials at the construction site before waste processing, generated by product installation 0.76 kg
+Waste materials at the construction site before waste processing, generated by product installation 0.86 kg

-Output materials resulting from on-site waste processing (specified by route; e.g. for recycling, energy recovery and/or disposal) - kg
+Output materials resulting from on-site waste processing (specified by route, e.g. for recycling, energy recovery and/or disposal) - kg

-Biogenic carbon contained in packaging 0.27 kg CO 2
+Biogenic carbon contained in packaging 0.40 kg CO 2

-Direct emissions to ambient air, soil and water - kg
+Direct emissions to ambient air, soil, and water - kg

-VOC emissions 0.02 kg/m2
+VOC emissions - kg/m2

-^{} The unit of VOC emissions is changed to kg/m^2 from $\mu g/m^3$ based on the functional unit due to calculation constraints.
+^{} The unit of VOC emissions is changed to kg/m2 from μg/m3 based on the functional unit due to calculation constraints.

-Table 8 below presents the installation details for the system.
+Table 8 presents the installation details for the membrane.
 The effective coverage includes the required overlap of sheets while the scrap rate accounts for material wasted during installation.
-VOC emissions associated with heating the asphalt for adhesion is estimated using the AP-42 document on asphalt emissions (EPA, 2000).
-Information was not available on the direct emissions associated with burning the parting film; as the mass of film is less than 1% of product mass, direct emissions from the film were neglected for the study.
+Granules are applied to the bitumen that has squeezed through cap sheet seams, so as to protect it from the elements and to allow it to better blend with the rest of the roof.
+VOC emissions associated with heating the asphalt for adhesion are calculated using the Area Source Category Method document on asphalt emissions (EPA, 2000).